 Add the European translations.
 (Possibly Japanese as well-- encoding?)

 DONKEY NOT BELIEVE IT.
 KING K.ROOL?
 WE FINISHED K.ROOL OFF IN LAST GAME!
 AW NO!
 SO THAT WHAT CRANKY MEAN ABOUT REPTILE...

 Unused dialogue for Donkey Kong after he exits Cranky's lab at the start of the game.

 WELCOME TO THE BONUS STAGE!
 ALMOST THERE - KEEP GOING!
 OH, BAD LUCK!
 YOU ALMOST MADE IT...
 RELOAD!
 HURRY!
 CONGRATULATIONS!

 An assortment of unused bonus stage lines.
-While "Reload!" and "Hurry!" are displayed in-game, those versions are actually located in a different block of text.
-These are in with the instructional dialogues, so they likely would've used the smaller white/blue font (or the early one above).
+The left box is from the block of text containing the instructional dialogues, and the right one is from the HUD block.
+While "Reload!" and "Hurry!" are displayed in-game, the used versions are from the other block, so these likely would've used the smaller white/blue font (or the early one above).